 Get python, pip, virtualenv without sudo

-Case: You don’t have sudo and life is awful on a cheap VPS or similar.
+I don’t have sudo and life is awful on a cheap server / VPS.
+There is no python, or the wrong python version.
+How do I run my project?

 Step 1: Get your desired python version